vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

 | D            | graphd, storaged          |
 | E            | graphd, storaged          |

-The command to start the Nebula Graph services is as follows.
+The command to start the NebulaGraph services is as follows.

 ```bash
 sudo /usr/local/nebula/scripts/nebula.service start <metad|graphd|storaged|all>